MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-changes-history.md

 ### Bug fixes

 - Fixed an issue with the "Database Status" monitor becoming healthy despite the database being in an unhealthy state in some configuration cases
-- Fixed an issue with the client secret expiration date in the Service Principal Name if using Automatic Monitoring Template
+- Fixed an issue with the client secret expiration date if the Auto-Create Service Principal Name option is selected

 ## December 2021 - 7.0.34.0 RTM